mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Casra, why did you choose to hide out here in the middle of the forest?"

-"Shinna and hae band of smugglers would highly prefer if I never came back," thi said.
+"Shinna would highly prefer if I never came back," thi said.

-"So they all think you're gone?
-Back in the mainland?"
+"So thi and Setre, they think you're gone?
+Back to the mainland?"

 "I don't think they care," thi said.
 "To them, I am no more a threat than the stars that hide in the veil of Ulu.
 But they don't know yet that the stars also talk."

 Kipnu nodded at the expression.
-He had no idea what a star was.
+He didn't know what thi meant.

 "Kipnu," said Casra with an eager voice, "there's something else I must ask you.
 Our spies risked their lives to send you here in the hopes that you would return the favor to us.
 Your help could help change this place back into something good."

 He hesitated, letting the weight of what she said pass.
 "I have only one goal in my life right now: to stop my bundmaman from being sent to hae death.
 Nothing else matters in this moment.
 If you were looking for someone to do your bidding, then I'm sorry but I have to decline.
 I will be off this island as soon as I can find a boat."

 Casra stared at him coldly, as if to look at a puzzle or a machine.
 "A boat...yes," said Casra sharply as thi stood up and snatched the bowl from his hands.
-The trudging of hae footsteps toward the water basin were cold against the tension that had filled the room.
-"You want a boat, we'll find you one tomorrow."
+The trudging of hae footsteps toward the water basin were as cold as the tension that had filled the room.
+"You want to leave then.
+We'll find you a boat tomorrow."

 Kipnu sat with his warm belly and Casra's words and weighed his trust for hae.
 Linyu sat quietly at the table, fiddling with some trinket made of wood and metal.
 He imagined having to raise a child in this cold wilderness, how lonely it must have been.